-Phase 4 Plan Maintenance (Steps 9 & 10)
+PHASE 4 Plan Maintenance (Steps 9 & 10)

-Step 9: Adopt The Plan
+STEP 9: Adopt the Plan

-In order to secure buy-in and officially implement the plan, the plan was adopted by each participating jurisdiction on the date included in the adoption resolution in Appendix A: Adoption Resolution.
+To officially implement the plan, the plan was adopted by The Baldwin County Commission on March 5, 2025.
+Appendix A: Adoption Resolution.

-Step 10: Implement, Evaluate, And Revise The Plan
+STEP 10: Implement, Evaluate, and Revise the Plan

 The effectiveness of a mitigation plan is measured by its successful implementation.
-So far, the FMPC has focused on data analysis, gathering input from stakeholders, and developing targeted mitigation actions.
-Chapter 5: Plan Implementation and Maintenance outlines the implementation strategy, along with a schedule for updates, maintenance, and ongoing public engagement.
+So far, the FHMPC has focused on data analysis, gathering input from stakeholders, and developing targeted mitigation actions.
+CHAPTER 5 - PLAN MAINTENANCE PROCESS outlines the implementation strategy, along with a schedule for updates, maintenance, and ongoing public engagement.